 - Reduce interest charges by shortening repayment terms, or

 - Convert a variable rate to a fixed rate or vice-versa.

-A cash-out refinance achieves the same goals as a refinance: adjusting the repayment terms or interest rates of your original mortgage.
-Additionally, if you have sufficient equity in your home, you can borrow more cash to use for almost any purpose with the same loan.
+A cash out refinance achieves the same goals as a rate-and-term refinance – adjusting the repayment terms or interest rates of your original mortgage.
+The key difference is if you have sufficient equity in your home, you can use a cash out refinance to borrow more money on top of your existing mortgage to use for almost any purpose.

 - It pays off your existing mortgage and